2024 Forum on Digital Innovation

 - professional development applications and uses, including faculty development toward the integration of ePortfolios into instruction and assessment practices at various levels;

-- emerging ePortfolio topics, such as digital ethics, storytelling through ePortfolios in times of crisis.
+- emerging ePortfolio topics, such as digital ethics and storytelling through ePortfolios in times of crisis.

 International Journal of ePortfolio